-campaign that would feature HBO and require its creative approval.
-HBO's approval specified various aspects of acquisition campaign: would send set pieces of co-branded direct mail to households advertising a discounted triple play package with a set of a low as per month.

-14.3 MVPDs Compete Against Each Other Using HBO
+specified various aspects of and require its creative approval.
+HBO's approval acquisition campaign: would send households advertising a discounted triple play and HBO for as low as per month.
+289 14.3 MVPDs Compete A Against Each Other Using HBO

 The use of HBO by MVPDs to attract and retain subscribers is a significant dimension along which MVPDs compete.
-MVPDs routinely monitor their competitors' acquisition offers and concern themselves with maintaining parity or superiority vis-à-vis the competition.
-When MVPDs see their competitors using HBO in ways they believe are not authorized by their own contract, they often contact HBO seeking parity.
-When an MVPD sees competitors lower the price of HBO, it may well consider doing so itself.
-In some cases, MVPDs contact HBO for more information on competitors' rate structures and terms after seeing a new use or pricing of HBO.
+MVPDs routinely monitor their competitors' acquisition offers290 and concern themselves with maintaining parity or superiority vis-à-vis the competition.
+When MVPDs see their competitors using HBO in ways they believe are not authorized by their own contract, they often contact HBO seeking parity.291 When an MVPD sees competitors lower the price of HBO, it may well consider doing so itself.292 In some cases, MVPDs contact HBO for more information on competitors' rate structures and terms after seeing a new use or pricing of HBO.293

 While HBO works cooperatively with its MVPD affiliates, HBO also benefits from MVPD competition.
-Competition between MVPDs has increased the total number of MVPD subscribers with access to HBO as MVPDs have sought to match and beat one another's offers involving HBO.
-HBO actively encourages this behavior, seeking to generate even more competition among the MVPDs.
+Competition between MVPDs has increased the total number of MVPD subscribers with access to HBO as MVPDs have sought to match and beat one another's offers involving HBO.294 HBO actively encourages this behavior, seeking to generate even more competition among the MVPDs.

 One way that HBO foments competition among MVPDs is by presenting MVPDs with evidence that their rivals have succeeded by using HBO and encouraging them to follow suit.
-HBO has
+295 HBO has